Prompt criticality: Prompt critical accidents

 In the other two incidents, the reactors failed due to errors during a maintenance shutdown involving the rapid and uncontrolled removal of at least one control rod.
 The SL-1 was a prototype reactor intended for use by the US Army in remote polar locations.
 At the SL-1 plant in 1961, the reactor was brought from shut down to a prompt critical state by manually extracting the central control rod too far.
 As the water in the core quickly converted to steam and expanded (in just a few milliseconds), the 26000 lb reactor vessel jumped 9 ft 1 in, leaving impressions in the ceiling above.
 All three men performing the maintenance procedure died from injuries.
 1,100 curies of fission products were released as parts of the core were expelled.
 It took 2 years to investigate the accident and clean up the site.
 The excess prompt reactivity of the SL-1 core was calculated in a 1962 report:

 The delayed neutron fraction of the SL-1 is 0.70%...
 Conclusive evidence revealed that the SL-1 excursion was caused by the partial withdrawal of the central control rod.
 The reactivity associated with the 20-inch withdrawal of this one rod has been estimated to be 2.4% δk/k, which was sufficient to induce prompt criticality and place the reactor on a 4 millisecond period.

 In the K-431 reactor accident, 10 were killed during a refueling operation.
-The K-431 explosion destroyed the adjacent machinery rooms and ruptured the submarine's hull.
-In these two catastrophes, the reactors went from completely shutdown to extremely high power levels in a fraction of a second, damaging the reactors beyond repair.
+The K-431 explosion destroyed the forward and aft compartments and damaged the submarine's pressure hull.
+In these two catastrophes, the reactors went from completely shutdown to prompt critical in a fraction of a second, damaging the reactors beyond repair.

 List of accidental prompt critical excursions

 A number of research reactors and tests have purposely examined the operation of a prompt critical reactor plant.
 CRAC, KEWB, SPERT-I, Godiva device, and BORAX experiments contributed to this research.
 Many accidents have also occurred, however, primarily during research and processing of nuclear fuel.
 SL-1 is the notable exception.

 The following list of prompt critical power excursions is adapted from a report submitted in 2000 by a team of American and Russian nuclear scientists who studied criticality accidents, published by the Los Alamos Scientific Laboratory, the location of many of the excursions.
-A typical power excursion is about 1 x 10^{17} fissions.
+A typical power excursion is about 1 × 10^{17} fissions.